leia-mayssa/math-materials/README.md

-here are some of my materials/handouts yay :D
+here are some of my teaching materials/handouts yay :D

 other materials from pintarian mathletes can be found [here](https://drive.google.com/drive/u/1/folders/1zFDUdLMDfkt6iOhdiN9P_U5JkcLxe69f)